How To Plan Security For an Event?

 2. Reserve Enough Amount of Parking Spaces for the Guests

-You should know the amount of public that will be attending your event.
+Security companies should have knowledge about the amount of public that will be attending your event.
 And you should reserve enough parking spaces so that the incoming vehicles to your event do not stop the transportation outside your venue.
 A traffic jam outside your venue is the last thing you want.
-It can easily turn into a security disaster.
+It can easily turn into a security failure.

 And have reserve parking spots always in case the amount of audience exceeds your expectations.